Written by The Rabbit Hole Hay Team

 As it typically comes from the first harvest, it’s made up entirely of coarse stems and leaves, with long-seed heads.
 Near the end of the growing season the plant begins pumping sugars up into the seed heads to help them finish maturing.
 This causes the blended hay to taste great despite having more yellow than other grass hays.

-Wheat Barley Oat Blend is known for its:
+Oat Hay is known for its: